martinaalvera/Documentation/user_documentation/galaxy/galaxy.rst

 The **Galaxy live build** allows to setup and launch a virtual machine configured with the Operative System CentOS 7 and the auxiliary applications needed to support a Galaxy production environment such as PostgreSQL, Nginx, uWSGI and Proftpd and to deploy the Galaxy platform itself and the selected Galaxt tools.

-This versione is recommended for those users which needs an up-to-date system.
+This versione is recommended for those users which need an up-to-date system.

 .. figure:: img/get_galaxy_live_build.gif
    :scale: 80 %